fossasia/Codeheat/.github/ISSUE_TEMPLATE/codeheat-issue-template.md

 ### HOW TO SUBMIT YOUR WORK

-### LINKS
+### QUESTIONS
-- If you have any questions, please reach out to our Gitter channel: https://gitter.im/fossasia/fossasia
+- If you have any questions, please comment on this issue directly, or reach out to us at https://gitter.im/fossasia/fossasia
+- If you identify any problem while working on this issue, take up [a related task](https://github.com/fossasia/Codeheat/issues/13) to file a bug report